 Web Threats 101: Saving your business from the bad guys.

-Enterprises rely heavily on an array of web applications and platforms for various aspects of their business.
-However, as more and more of their products and services are offered online, businesses must plan for the increased risk of online security threats.
-These threats can have far-reaching consequences, including data breaches, financial losses, and damage to reputations, both personal and business.
+Enterprises and associations rely heavily on various web applications and platforms for various aspects of their business and their organizations.
+However, as more and more of their products and services are offered online, they must plan for the increased risk of online security threats.
+These threats can have far-reaching consequences, including data breaches, financial losses, and damage to personal and operational reputations.

 Ponemon Institute’s Cost of a Data Breach Report

-To protect your enterprise from these risks, it’s crucial to be aware of the most common security threats and take proactive measures to deal with them before they become a big problem.
+To protect your organization from these risks, it’s crucial to be aware of the most common security threats and take proactive measures to address them before they become a major problem.

 Threats to keep an eye out for.